dwjohnston/storybook-cra/README.md

 yarn storybook
 ```

-In storybook there is a SomeComponent.
+In storybook there is a SomeComponent story.
 Observe regular behaviour in the Default story.
 In the Errored story observe the storybook stack trace, that can then be closed to see the error boundary in action.